Shop the coverage and rates that are right for you

 You can enroll for Medicare drug coverage (Part D) three months before and up to three months after the month of your Part A OR Part B effective date, whichever is earlier.
 Otherwise, you can enroll in Medicare drug coverage (Part D) ONLY if you have a Special Enrollment Period or during the Annual Enrollment Period.

-See the Medicare Supplement, Medicare Advantage (Part C) and/or Medicare Drug Coverage (Part D) pages for additional details or call us at 877-734-3884 (TTY: 711) for more information because the rules for enrolling in one of these plans when you've enrolled for Part A or B during general enrollment (or when leaving an employer group plan) are unique and not well understood.
+See the Medicare Supplement, Medicare Advantage (Part C) and/or Medicare Drug Coverage (Part D) pages for additional details or call us at 561-734-3884 or 877-734-3884 (TTY: 711) for more information because the rules for enrolling in one of these plans when you've enrolled for Part A or B during general enrollment (or when leaving an employer group plan) are unique and not well understood.

 7. What If I Didn't Sign Up For Medicare Because I Had Group Coverage Based on Current Employment?